BlyznytsiaOrg/bibernate-playground/README.md

 ```bash
    git clone git@github.com:BlyznytsiaOrg/bibernate.git
 ```
-- 2. Run docker-compose to start the PostgreSQL or skip if you have local one.
+- 2. Run docker-compose to start the PostgreSQL or skip if you have local one (db.url=jdbc:postgresql://localhost:5432/db).

 ```bash
    cd docker